WP_REST_Blocks_Controller{} WP 5.0.0

 * @param WP_Post $post Post object that backs the block.

-* @return bool Whether the block can be read.
+* @return bool Whether the pattern can be read.

 */